AMSP-04/NETN-TMR/NETN-TMR.md

 NETN-TMR covers the following cases:

 * Negotiated acquisition where a federate requests to receive the modelling responsibility
+* Negotiated divestiture where a federate requests another federate to take modelling responsibility
 * Acquisition without negotiation where a federate receives the modelling responsibility
-* Negotiated divestiture where a federate requests another federate to take modelling responsibility
 * Cancellation of transfer

 ## Transfer of Modelling Responsibilities Pattern

-TMR uses a combination of interactions and HLA Owenrship Management services to negotiate and perform a coordinated transfer of attribute ownership.
-The pattern includes a triggering interaction (optional) to initiate transfer and interactions for requesting, offering, cancelling and sending results of a completed transfer.
+NETN-TMR uses a combination of HLA interactions and HLA Owenrship Management services to negotiate and perform a coordinated transfer of attribute ownership.
+The pattern includes a triggering interaction (optional) to initiate transfer, and interactions for requesting, offering, cancelling and sending results of a completed transfer.

-### TMR Interaction Classes
+### Interaction Classes
 <img src="./images/interactionclasses.png" width="700px"/>

-**Figure: TMR Interaction Classes**
+**Figure: Interaction Classes**

 #### TMR (Root)